(c) 2024 PillSync.com

 • urinary tract infection

-The most common side effects of VOQUEZNA when used with antibiotics for treatment of H. pylori infection include:
+The most common side effect of VOQUEZNA when used with antibiotics for treatment of H. pylori infection include:

 • diarrhea